 In determining the gain or loss you may take into account certain additional costs, such as incidental selling costs.
 For example, brokerage on the sale of shares.
-You should draw these costs to the attention of your tax agent when preparing your tax return for 2001/2.
+You should draw these costs to the attention of your tax agent when preparing your tax return for 2002/03.

-Вох Type of Shares Capital Gains when you sell your shares Sales Proceeds >Tax Cost Capital Losses when you sell your shares Sales Proceeds < Tax Cost Α Restriction Period expires Restriction Period expires 1997 Public Offer Shares TESOP 97 Non Loan Shares There is no Restriction Period for these shares.
-There is no Restriction Period for these shares.
-TESOP 97 Non Loan Shares TESOP 97 Loyalty Shares (Where you elected to seek the \$1,000 tax exemption in your 1997/98 tax return) When you sell your shares When you sell these shares you have a choice to calculate your capital gain as either: When you sell your shares This is not applicable in 2001/2 (i) half of - the amount equal to proceeds of sale less \$3.30; or (ii) proceeds of sale less \$3.37 (ie \$3.30 adjusted for inflation until 30 September 1999) В B Where you did not elect to seek the \$1,000 tax exemption in your 1997/98 tax return TESOP 97 Loyalty Shares Restriction period expires Restriction period expires These shares were allocated to you on 17 November 1998 with no Restriction Period.
-These shares were allocated to you on 17 November 1998 with no Restriction Period.
-12001 37 Edyanty Chares When you sell your shares When you sell your shares When you sell these shares you have a choice to calculate your capital gain as either: When you sell your shares you calculate your capital loss as \$6.55 (which was the Tax Market Value at 17 November 1998) less (i) half of - the amount equal to proceeds of sale less \$6.55 (which was the Tax Market Value at 17 November 1998); or proceeds of sale (ii) proceeds of sale less \$6.63 (ie \$6.55 adjusted for inflation until 30 September 1999) The capital loss can be offset against other current year capital gains or can be carried forward to be offset against future capital gains.
+Box Type of Shares Capital Gains when you sell your shares Sales Proceeds >Tax Cost Capital Losses when you sell your shares Sales Proceeds < Tax Cost A 1997 Public Offer Shares TESOP 97 Non Loan Shares Restriction Period expires There is no Restriction Period for these shares.
+Restriction Period expires There is no Restriction Period for these shares.
+TESOP 97 Loyalty Shares (Where you elected to seek the \$1,000 tax exemption in your 1997/98 tax return) When you sell your shares When you sell these shares you have a choice to calculate your capital gain as either: (i) Half of - the amount equal to proceeds of sale less \$3.30; or (ii) Proceeds of sale less \$3.39 (ie \$3.30 adjusted for inflation until 30 September 1999) When you sell your shares This is not applicable in 2002/03 В Where you did not elect to seek the \$1,000 tax exemption in your 1997/98 tax return TESOP 97 Loyalty Shares Restriction period expires These shares were allocated to you on 17 November 1998 with no Restriction Period.
+When you sell your shares This is not applicable in 2002/03 Restriction period expires These shares were allocated to you on 17 November 1998 with no Restriction Period.
+When you sell your shares When you sell your shares you calculate your capital loss as \$6.55 (which was the Tax Market Value of the shares at 17 November 1998) less proceeds of sale.
+The capital loss can be offset against other current year capital gains or can be carried forward to be offset against future capital gains.

-C Where you elected to seek the \$1,000 tax exemption in your 1997/98 tax return
+- C Where you elected to seek the \$1,000 tax exemption in your 1997/98 tax return

+- TESOP 97 Loan Shares

+- TESOP 97 Extra Loan Shares